WannHakimi/BigBang-CS/README.md

 2. Ensure you have Python 3 installed on your system.

-3. Open a terminal or command prompt and navigate to the project directory.
+3. Open a terminal or command prompt and navigate to the project directory .

 4. Run the following command: